looker-open-source/looker-load-testing/nuke-from-orbit/README.md

    `locust-controller.yaml` - note that you must do this in both the `lm-pod` and `lw-pod` Deployments.

-6. Create a Kubernetes secret called `website-creds` that contains two entries - `username` and `password` - that tie to the looker instance you are logging into:
+6. Create a Kubernetes secret called `website-creds` that contains two entries - `username` and `password` - that tie to the Looker instance you will be logging into (the instance you specified in step 3):

         $ echo -n <your username> > username.txt
         $ echo -n <your password> > pass.txt